f-fuchs/ObsidianNotes/ComputerVision/Transformer.md

 ## Transformer Block

-A transformer block consist of more than just self attention, namely the block applies, in sequence: a self attention layer, layer normalization, a [[Feed Forward Neural Network|feed forward layer]] (a single MLP applied **independently** to each vector), and another layer normalization.
+A transformer block consist of more than just self attention, namely the block applies, in sequence: a self attention layer, layer normalization, a [[Feedforward Neural Network (FNN)|feed forward layer]] (a single MLP applied **independently** to each vector), and another layer normalization.
 Residual connections are added around both, before the normalization.
 The order of the various components is not set in stone; the important thing is to combine self-attention with a local feedforward, and to add normalization and residual connections.

 ![[transformer-block.svg]]